gschmutz/bigdata-spark-workshop/04-spark-dataframe/README.md

 ![Alt Image Text](./images/zeppelin-show-flights-raw.png "Zeppelin Welcome Screen")

+> **What you should see:** A table with 5 rows of flight data with 29 columns — year, month, day, departure/arrival times, carrier, flight number, origin, destination, distance, and delay fields.

-Let’s also see the schema, which is not very surprising
+Let's also see the schema, which is not very surprising

 ```	python
 flightsRawDF.printSchema()